era86/era86.github.io/_drafts/2020-02-27-quickstart-docker-compose-rails-app.markdown

 version: '3'
 services:
   web:
-    build: .
+    build: ./web
-    command: bundle exec rails s -p 3000 -b '0.0.0.0'
+    command: bundle exec puma -C config/puma.rb
     volumes:
-      - .:/app
+      - ./web:/app
     ports:
       - "3000:3000"
 {% endhighlight %}

 This YAML file tells Docker Compose how to build our containers.
 Currently, there's only one: `web`.
-However, we can add more in the future by creating their entries in this file (ex.
+However, we can add more in the future by creating entries in this file (ex.
 PostgreSQL container, React frontend container).

-For more information on the structure of `docker-compose.yml`, see the [official reference](https://docs.docker.com/compose/compose-file/).
+For a deeper dive on `docker-compose.yml`, see the [official reference](https://docs.docker.com/compose/compose-file/).

 ### Create new Rails application by running commands within the container